 Made a truly astounding save from Ivanovic's header at 1-1 and could do little about the goal.

-Barely put a foot wrong apart from his poor positioning for the Chelsea equaliser.
-Rarely took the wrong option in either defence or attack.
+Barely put a foot wrong apart from his poor positioning for the Chelsea equalizer.
+Rarely took the wrong option in either defense or attack.

-A lapse in concentration proved costly for the equaliser but otherwise looked solid and effective as he provided the leadership at the back in Carragher's absence.
+A lapse in concentration proved costly for the equalizer but otherwise looked solid and effective as he provided the leadership at the back in Carragher's absence.